dzilbermanvmw/aws-securityhub-falco-ecs-eks-integration/README.md

 ## Custom integration for Falco security findings from Amazon Elastic Kubernetes Service (Amazon EKS) and Amazon Elastic Container Service (Amazon ECS), into AWS Security Hub

-The project deploys a Lambda function, that enables receiving Falco security findings from AWS CloudWatch logs and integrating into Security Hub
+The project deploys a Lambda function, that enables receiving Falco security findings from AWS CloudWatch logs, formatting them in ASFF JSON format and integrating into Security Hub

-The `cdk.json` file instructs the CDK Toolkit how to execute your app.
+The `cdk.json` file instructs the CDK Toolkit how to execute your app - updated for CDK 2.0 per: https://docs.aws.amazon.com/cdk/v2/guide/migrating-v2.html.

 This project is set up like a standard Python project.
 The initialization process also creates a virtualenv within this project, stored under the `.venv`